huytunguyenn/MAD_endTerm/README.md

 *Mobile App Development - CSC13009*

-This is a Project for the end of term of CSC13009 course.
+This is a project for the end of term of CSC13009 course.
 This project implement a mobile iOS application that allows user to learn and take a driver test.

 ## Team Information: *iOS Team*